oe/sourcetree-custom-actions/README.md

 - Open Select commit in Browser(Support github/gitlab)
 - Copy current Repo Url to Clipboard
 - Open XCode project in XCode
+- Reset any local changes by running `git reset --hard HEAD`

 Tested on Mac, but should work on Linux and Windows(Win10 with SubLinux) too(you may need to alter application path in the scripts)